Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

-To the best of our knowledge, this work is the first to specifically tackle code design for Gaussian wiretap channels with ISI.
-By leveraging optimized Markov sources over ISI-WTCs~\cite{10068266} and extending the design principles established in~\cite{1397934}, we introduce a concatenated coding scheme for ISI-WTCs, meeting both reliability and secrecy constraints.
+Coding for secrecy over Gaussian wiretap channels~\cite{1055917} has received considerable attention over the past decade~\cite{5592833,5740591,6162586,6151133,7247218,9093879}.
+However, despite the practical importance of secure communication over channels with memory~\cite{7774989,8737786,10068266}, code design for such settings remains largely unresolved.
+To the best of our knowledge, this work is the first to explicitly address code design for Gaussian wiretap channels with ISI.
+By leveraging optimized Markov sources for ISI-WTCs~\cite{10068266} and extending the design principles established in~\cite{1397934}, we propose a practical concatenated coding scheme that satisfies both reliability and information-theoretic secrecy constraints.